We think this movie stands out for:

 The film also conveys the importance of faith -- Velvet's faith in herself, Pi, and her dream; and her family's faith in her and in Mi -- and the importance of that belief and support in making the dream come true.
 But most of all, National Velvet is the story of a loving family, making it a wonderful starting point for a discussion of the ways that families of all kinds can teach and support each other.

 Families can talk about why Velvet can't keep the prize, even though she won.
-What kinds of stereotypes about women were popular in the film's era?
+What kinds of stereotypes about women were popular in the era of National Velvet?
 What kinds of stereotypes about women remain?

 Why didn't Velvet want to make movies or do any of the other things people asked her to do after she won?
 What are the benefits and drawbacks of being a celebrity?